liefery-it-legacy/blog/_posts/2018-07-31-to-optimize-your-workflow-make-it-disappear.md

 task at hand and to remove the need of switching to a different service.

 We also use a couple of Jira's other GitHub integrations to improve our workflow.
-To move tickets around in our agile board.
-From `In progress` to `Ready for review` and from thereon to `On master`.
+Tickets move around our agile board from `In progress`, to `Ready for review` and from thereon to `On master`.

 ## Our workflow